 When you start adding an image, a pop-up window will appear, where you can select your image.
-You have some options here: you can choose a file from your computer (the default option circled below), or you can use the menu on the left to select another way to add a photo.
+You have some options here: you can choose a file from your computer, or you can use the menu on the left to select another way to add a photo.

 After selecting your photo, you can cut, rotate, sharpen, or blur it.
 After editing, click "Save."
 If you don't want to make any edits, you can simply click "Skip."

 Then click "Upload" to finalize your changes.

 There are no image size restrictions; you can upload any image for any purpose.

 If the image dimensions don't match what's needed, you'll be prompted to cut the image to the necessary dimensions during the uploading process.

 That being said, while it's technically possible to upload images of any size, you will want to make sure that the image you're uploading is off sufficiently large size that it won't appear pixelated.
 So after uploading your image, take a look at it, and if it looks pixelated, try uploading a larger image.

 Although you can upload images of any size, you will still want to make sure that they look good when uploaded.
 There are two things you should check for: